ghostbyte-dev/ghostbyte-website/_posts/aws-image-gallery.md

 const response = await s3.send(command);
 ```

-With this command we will get all the file names of a folder.
+With this command we are getting all the file names of a folder.

-In the next step we will create a image object for each image, this object will include the url to the original image, the url to the medium sized image and to the thumbnail.
+In the next step we create an image object for each image.
+This object will include the URL to the original image, the URL to the medium sized image and to the thumbnail.

 ```typescript
 response.Contents?.filter(